-After being off school for so long, it is only natural that many young people will be worried about returning to school.
+After being off school for so long, it is only natural that many young people will be worried about returning to the classroom.